-Our success will depend, in part, upon our ability to achieve market share at the expense of existing and established and future products in the relevant target markets.
-Existing and future products, therapies, technological approaches or delivery systems will compete directly with our products.
+Our success will depend, in part, upon our ability to achieve market share at the expense of existing and established and future products in our target markets.
+Existing and future products, therapies, technological approaches or delivery systems will compete directly with REMOXY.
 Competing products may provide greater therapeutic benefits for a specific indication, or may offer comparable performance at a lower cost.
-Companies that currently sell generic or proprietary opioid formulations may include, but are not limited to, Purdue Pharma, Collegium, Inc., Pfizer, Roxane Laboratories, Mylan, Abbott Laboratories, Endo Pharmaceuticals, Teva Pharmaceuticals, Elkins-Sinn, Watson Laboratories, Ortho-McNeil Pharmaceutical and Forest Pharmaceuticals.
+Companies that currently sell generic or proprietary opioid formulations in the United States may include, but are not limited to, Purdue Pharma, Collegium, Inc., Roxane Laboratories, Mylan, Abbott Laboratories, Endo Pharmaceuticals, Teva Pharmaceuticals, Elkins-Sinn, Watson Laboratories, Hikma Pharmaceuticals, Pernix, Mallinckrodt, Eaglet Pharmaceuticals, Ortho-McNeil Pharmaceutical and Forest Pharmaceuticals, as well as several generic companies.